Engsiddeq/what-is-git-about/README.md

 * To switch between branches you use ` git checkout TheNameOfTheBranch`
 * now you can commit changes and push it to the new branch using `git push origin TheNameOfTheNewBranch`
 * if your current branch is mastere and you want to compare it with the TheNameOfTheNewBranch branch you just type `git diff TheNameOfTheNewBranch`
-* if you just typed `git diff` it will show you what have changed in your local repo since you last commited
+* if you just typed `git diff` it will show you what have changed in your local repo since you last commited (differences between your windows file and the commited files)
 * to merge both branches use ` git merge TheNameOfTheNewBranch`
 * merging is done usually using the UI on the github website not on the cmd
 * after merging two filies on  th website if you want to update your repo on your local machine you type `git pull origin master`